Donis Patterson: Ordained ministry

 Patterson was ordained deacon and priest in 1957.
-He served as rector of St Andrews Church in Washington Court House, Ohio between 1957 and 1963 and then of St Mark's Church in Venice, Florida between 1963 and 1970.
+He served as rector of St Andrew's Church in Washington Court House, Ohio between 1957 and 1963 and then of St Mark's Church in Venice, Florida between 1963 and 1970.
 He was then rector of All Saints' Church in Winter Park, Florida from 1970 until 1983.

 Bishop

-In June 1983, Patterson was elected Bishop of Dallas and was consecrated on October 29, 1983, in the Prestonwood Baptist Church by Presiding Bishop John Allin.
+In June 1983, Patterson was elected Bishop of Dallas and was consecrated on October 29, 1983, in the Prestonwood Baptist Church with Presiding Bishop John Allin as principal consecrator.
 As bishop, despite his traditionalist views, he was the first to ordain a woman to the priesthood in the diocese in 1985.
 He was also instrumental in implementing the 1979 Book of Common Prayer reforms in the diocese by 1986.
 He retired in 1992 and became assistant bishop of the Diocese of the Central Gulf Coast where he served until 1995.
 He then became bishop-in-residence at St Luke's Cathedral in Orlando, Florida, in 1996 and remained so until his death on February 3, 2006, due to acute leukemia.